fhui28/COQUE/README.md

 # Getting started

-There are currently three directories in this repository:
+Currently, there are three directories in this repository:

 -   `code`, which contains `R` scripts implementing the proposed COQUE (composite quadratic estimator) method along with other scripts for simulating multivariate longitudinal data, and fitting stacked (potentially penalized) univariate mixed models using [rpql](https://cran.r-project.org/web/packages/rpql/index.html) and [glmmPen](https://cran.r-project.org/web/packages/glmmPen/index.html) among others.
 The latter are found in the subfolder `alternative_methods`.
 Many of the functions in these scripts contain pseudo-help files;